 The typical age to begin kindergarten is 5 years old.
 If you’re intimidated by the thought of teaching Bible lessons to this age range, or you’re just looking for some good lesson ideas and inspiration, we put together this guide to help you.
 But before we get started, we’d like to mention the kindergarten Bible lesson curriculum that we’ve prepared.

 Bible Blast is a fun and engaging Bible curriculum that’s been used in churches and learning institutions all around the world.
 What makes our kindergarten Bible lesson curriculum different from other options?
-It’s inexpensive, simple and effective, and well-structured to help you easily map out your lessons.
+It’s inexpensive, simple, and effective, and well-structured to help you easily map out your lessons.
 If you’re interested in seeing our pricing and learning more, you can go here.

 Without further ado, here are our top tips and ideas for teaching Bible lessons to a group of kindergartners.

 Kindergarten Bible Lessons: Focus, Fun, Focus, Fun, Repeat…Something important to consider when teaching Bible lessons to kindergartners is the length and format of your lessons.
 Kindergartners can focus in short bursts, but they quickly become distracted and bored.
 And when this happens, chaos might ensue.

 A strategy you can use to help combat short attention spans to keep things as engaging as possible!
 When there are moments that you want to drive home deeper and more serious truths to your students, try to sandwich them between other fun activities that will help them stay focused.

 How to Make Your Bible Lessons More Engaging And InterestingNow that you know the secret formula for teaching kindergartners, you might be wondering what exactly kindergartners find fun and engaging.
 We’ve put together a few tried and true methods below to help point you in the right direction and make your lessons successful.

 Play Games Throughout Your Kindergarten Bible LessonsOur first suggestion for making your lessons engaging and interesting for kindergartners is to play games!
 Coupling a point that you want your students to remember with a fun game that somehow relates can take a point that would normally be forgotten in just a few minutes, and help your class remember it for a lifetime.

 While there’s certainly a time for quiet reading and listening, studies have shown that hands-on learning is far more effective.
 If you’re searching for a curriculum to use for your kindergarten Bible lessons, we encourage you to choose one that helps children learn by inviting them to engage through games.

 It can be difficult coming up with games on the fly while you’re in the middle of a lesson, so having a Bible lesson plan that maps out activities for you to use with your class can be a game-changer for both you and your students.

 Ask Questions During Your Kindergarten Bible LessonsOur next tip for keeping kindergartners engaged during Bible lessons is to encourage them to respond by taking time to ask them questions.
 Rather than going through and asking everyone the same question, (this can be time-consuming depending on the size of your class,) we recommend sprinkling the questions throughout your lessons and asking them at random to your students, or to students who need a little help re-focusing.

 When you create the expectation that questions are going to be asked about the material that you’re covering, it can become a fun game for your kindergarten students to try to always be prepared with the right answers.
 In addition to keeping your class engaged, asking open-ended questions to your students are a great way to get a feel for how well they are absorbing the information, and whether or not it would benefit your students to slow down or speed up your pace.
 Every class is different, so catering your kindergarten Bible lessons specifically to your class is important if you want to see the best possible results.